 “Gold is a chemical element with atomic number 79.”

 Gold is a material that belongs to the group of elements on the left side, in front of hydrogen in the periodic table.
 It has 79 protons in its nucleus, making it number 79 on the periodic table.
 The atom is very dense and soft, making it easy to be drawn into wire or hammered flat.
 Gold does not corrode when exposed to air, water, or other substances.
 For this reason, gold-coated kitchenware can be used without worrying about corrosion, even when salt is involved.

 Properties of silver:

 “Silver is a chemical element with atomic number 47.”

 Silver is a material that belongs to the group of elements on the left side, in front of copper in the periodic table.
 It has 47 protons in its nucleus, making it number 47 on the periodic table.
+If you have a small space, what do you do with all your jewelry?
 The atom is very soft and dense, making it easy to be drawn into wire or hammered flat.
 Silver does not corrode when exposed to air, water, or other substances.
 Therefore, silver-coated kitchenware can be safely used without worrying about corrosion, even if salt is involved.

 What’s better for Silver and Gold, storing them together or apart?

 You can store silver and gold together as long as they’re under the same roof, but here are a few factors that will make it better for them to be separate.
 Now that you know whether to store your gold and silver together, I’m going to tell you all about some factors which would make it better to separate them.

 For one thing, all metals have different purity levels from each other- many silver and gold ones contain more than one of those substances in their makeup.
 This isn’t a big issue unless the purity levels are different, but in that case, there’s a slight chance the metals could have an allergic reaction to each other if they’re handled frequently when being stored or when somebody else is handling them.